Thegolfingocto/OOADProject/README.md

 Next, run Analysis.py.
 It will generate the combinatorial complexes, save them to disk, and display some of the figures used in the paper.
 There are two command line arguments one may pass to Analysis.py.
 Use ```--Y {1, 2, 3, 4}``` to plot the different scalar valued metrics discussed in the paper.
 Use ```--D``` to also plot the distributional data.
-Note that assuming you've followed along with N = 100, the figures will be different from the paper due to the reduced sampling size.
+Note that assuming you've followed along with N = 100, the figures will be different from the paper due to the reduced sampling size. <br>

+For testing, run the Validation script.
+It will parse the three example pieces of code provided in the Scripts/Tests directory, and check that the combinatorial complexes extracted therefrom are correct.